Malta

 • A reduced rate of 1.5% stamp duty with respect to gratuitous transfers of marketable securities owned by individuals and commercial tenements used in a family business to certain family members has been extended to 31 December 2024.

-• The 7.5% rate of tax on income derived by players, licensed coaches and athletes will be extended to other persons engaged in sports activities.
+• The 7.5% rate of tax on income derived by players, licensed coaches, and athletes will be extended to other persons engaged in sports activities.

-• With effect from 1 January 2022, individuals receiving income from artistic activities conducted on a self-employed basis may opt to be taxed at 7.5% on the first €30k turnover for 2022 and €50k onwards
+• Individuals receiving income from artistic activities conducted on a self-employed basis may opt to be taxed at 7.5% on the first 50,000 euros (EUR).

 • Gross royalty income derived from the publication of literary works may be taxed at 7.5%.

-• For calendar year 2024, the amount of pension income to be excluded from the taxable incomeincreased to 60% (from 40%) of the pension income, subject to a capping.
+• For calendar year 2024, the amount of pension income to be excluded from the taxable income increased to 60% (from 40%) of the pension income, subject to a capping.